-Science at Burradon Community Primary School takes its aim from one of our core values:
+Science at Burradon Community Primary School takes its aim from our core values:

 Be curious about the world around you, ask questions and investigate.